When insight isn't enough, it's time to understand what's underneath.

 Looking Beyond Symptoms

-Many of my clients come to therapy feeling confused about why they’re still struggling despite being highly insightful, self-aware, and capable.
-They’ve read the books, listened to the podcasts, learned the coping skills, and may have even been in therapy before—yet they still find themselves stuck in the same painful cycles.
+Many of my clients come to therapy feeling confused.
+They know something feels off, but they can't fully explain why.
+They're often highly insightful, self-aware, and capable.
+They've read the books, listened to the podcasts, learned the coping skills, and may have even been in therapy before or be therapist themselves—yet they still find themselves stuck in the same painful cycles.

 On the surface, it can look like anxiety, burnout, perfectionism, people pleasing, emotional overwhelm, or even depression.
 But often, there are deeper patterns underneath that deserve curiosity rather than judgment.